 Desperation makes us desperate for Him.
-During my family’s recent trial, God’s word was everything to me.
+During a recent trial, God’s word was everything to me.
 People sent me Scripture and I would read it over and over again.
 I couldn’t get enough.
 Like someone straining their ears to hear the sound of a rescue boat, I needed God’s word.
 I ached for it.
 God used Moses to speak to His people.
 After the 10 miraculous plagues, when Moses said it was time to go, they went.
 Their struggle made them long for relief – relief that came from the mouth of God.

 God’s word is alive and gives life to those who seek after it.